ABOUT US

 Frequently Asked Questions

-Is Black Women Directors an agency or production company?
+Is Black Women Directors an agency or a production company?

 Nope!
-Black Women Directors is a curated reference archive and visibility platform—not an agency, talent management company, or production studio.
+Black Women Directors is an archive and platform for cultural programming — not an agency, talent management company, or production studio.
 While I love highlighting the work of Black women and nonbinary filmmakers, I don’t facilitate hiring, representation, or project development.
-If you’re seeking collaborators, I encourage you to reach out to filmmakers directly via the contact info listed on each of their pages or explore platforms like Brown Girls Doc Mafia.
+If you’re seeking collaborators, I encourage you to reach out to filmmakers directly via the contact information listed on each filmmaker's page, or explore platforms like Brown Girls Doc Mafia.

 I don’t see my favorite director on the site!
 Where are they?